GEMeX-RMCoT: An Enhanced Med-VQA Dataset for Region-Aware Multimodal Chain-of-Thought Reasoning: Related Work

 \subsection{Medical VQA Dataset}

-Recent years have witnessed significant progress in medical visual question answering (VQA) through the development of specialized datasets targeting diverse clinical challenges.
+Recent years have witnessed significant progress in medical visual question answering through the development of specialized datasets targeting diverse clinical challenges.
 VQA-RAD~\cite{lau2018dataset} established the foundation with 3,000 question-answer pairs focused on radiology images.
 SLAKE~\cite{liu2021slake} expanded the scope with over 14,000 manually annotated QA pairs spanning CT, MRI, and X-ray modalities.
 OmniMedVQA~\cite{hu2024omnimedvqa} further broadened coverage across multiple body regions and imaging modalities to enhance model generalization capabilities.
 For specialized tasks, PathVQA~\cite{he2020pathvqa} offers 32,000 QAs on histopathology images.
 MIMIC-Diff-VQA~\cite{hu2023expert} emphasizes differential diagnosis between paired X-rays.
-GEMeX~\cite{liu2024gemex} enhances VQA with both textual and visual explanations, facilitating better understanding of the answers for patients.
-However, none of them incorporate a reasoning process for problem-solving, which hinders patients and junior doctors from fully understanding the questions and answers.
-To fill this gap, we propose a thinking with visual grounding dataset, GEMeX-ThinkVG, in this work.
+GEMeX~\cite{liu2024gemex} enhances VQA with both textual and visual explanations, facilitating a better understanding of the answers.
+However, none of them incorporates a reasoning process for problem-solving, which hinders patients and junior doctors from fully understanding the questions and answers.
+To fill this gap, we propose a region-aware multimodal CoT reasoning dataset, \dataset{}, in this work.